samanthabretous/blog/src/pages/blog/heap-maps-101.md

       // and we can leave it in its current index if (this.compare(parent, element) < 0) break;

-      //Otherwise swap the parent and child
-      this.heap[parentN] = element;
+      // Otherwise swap the parent and child this.heap[parentN] = element;
       this.heap[n] = parent;
       n = parentN;